ctools/ctools/doc/source/users/tutorials/1dc/data_organisation.rst

    *Header of an event list*

 .. note::
    The pointing direction during an observation is fixed.
+The simulation has the following characteristics:

+   * Number of observations (and pointings): 1673
+   * Duration of each observation: 1800 sec
+   * Deadtime fraction: 5%
+   * Total exposure time of simulation: 836.5 hours
+   * Simulated event energies: 30 GeV - 120 TeV
+   * Maximum off-axis angle: 5 deg
+   * Start data of observations: 1/1/2021

 .. warning::
    Only the following header keywords in the ``EVENTS`` table have meaningful
    values:

+   * ``DSTYPx`` - Data sub-space type
+   * ``DSUNIx`` - Data sub-space unit
+   * ``DSVALx`` - Data sub-space value
+   * ``DSREFx`` - Data sub-space reference
    * ``DATE_OBS`` - start date of observation (UTC)
    * ``TIME_OBS`` - start time of observation (UTC)
    * ``DATE_END`` - end date of observation (UTC)